Discover what to do, see, and eat;

 and more about getting the most out of your experience in the City of Kyoto!

-During your adventure in Kyoto, some of you might be looking for something on the wild side to add to your itinerary.
-In the east of Kyoto, in the Okazaki neighborhood, you‘ll discover the Kyoto City Zoo, just a five-minute walk from such famous spots as Heian-jingu Shrine and Nanzen-ji Temple.
-It’s a great place to explore with children, or even adults just interested in Kyoto’s local wildlife.
+After a long day of exploring Kyoto’s many temples, shrines, and museums, your family may be looking for a change of pace.
+In the east of Kyoto, in the Okazaki neighborhood, you‘ll be pleased to discover the Kyoto City Zoo, just a short walk from such famous spots as Heian-jingu Shrine and Nanzen-ji Temple.
+It’s the perfect place to spend a relaxing afternoon with your children!

 The Kyoto City Zoo is home to a wide variety of creatures from around the world, from the more ferocious, like tigers, gorillas, and bears; to the cute—squirrels, penguins, and even fennecs.
 The zoo offers an up-close view of the animals, so it makes for a particularly exciting experience.
 If you visit during the spring, you will get some amazing views of the cherry blossoms that are scattered throughout the grounds and along the Lake Biwa Canal that runs along the length of the zoo.

-One of the most interesting parts of the zoo for those visiting from outside of Japan is the area called “Kyoto no Mori,” meaning the Kyoto forest.
-It is populated by some of the local Kyoto species that you probably won’t see walking the streets of the city.
-You may know some of their relatives from back home, but you will certainly get a surprise seeing some of the species that live in the area surrounding Kyoto, including the Japanese Squirrel, the Mandarin Duck, the Japanese Giant Salamander and many more!
+One of the most interesting parts of the zoo for those visiting from outside of Japan is the area called “Kyoto no Mori,” meaning the Kyoto Forest.
+It is populated by some of the local Kyoto species that you won’t get a chance to see walking the streets of the city.
+You and your kids may know some of their relatives from back home, but it will certainly be a surprise to see some of the species that live in the area surrounding Kyoto, including the Japanese Squirrel, the Mandarin Duck, the Japanese Giant Salamander and many more!

 The Kyoto City Zoo is also host to many events throughout the year.
-The zoo has hosted lectures, nighttime viewings, and even animal feeding events.
+The zoo has hosted lectures, nighttime viewings, and even animal feeding events, which are sure to enthrall you and the kids.
 For those not able to speak Japanese, lectures are sometimes offered in English as well.
 These events are held regularly throughout the year, so if the timing of your trip to Kyoto is just right, be sure to participate!

 When you’ve finished exploring the zoo, take a rest at the library café.
-While you’re lapping up some refreshing coffee or gnawing on a scrumptious crepe, enjoy an amazing collection of books about wildlife around the world.
-You’ll see picture books by some authors you may already be familiar with, and other reference books that illustrate the fine details about animals in the world.
-There is more than your fill to read, so spend an hour or spend an afternoon!
+While you’re lapping up some refreshing coffee or gnawing on a scrumptious crêpe, the kids can enjoy an amazing collection of books about wildlife from around the world.
+They’ll see picture books by some authors they may already be familiar with, and reference books that illustrate the fine details about animals in the world.
+There is more than your fill to read, so spend an hour or spend an entire afternoon!

-During your Kyoto travels, do pay a visit to the Kyoto City Zoo and enjoy a bit of Kyoto’s wild side!
+During your Kyoto travels, take the family to the Kyoto City Zoo and enjoy a bit of Kyoto’s wild side!